usnistgov/dioptra/docs/source/user-guide/the-basics.rst

 The Basics
 ==========

-The primary use case for the Securing AI Testbed is the running, tracking, and organizing of machine learning security experiments using the open-source technologies and architectures found in real-world AI applications.
+The primary use case for Dioptra is the running, tracking, and organizing of machine learning security experiments using the open-source technologies and architectures found in real-world AI applications.
 The Testbed supports this by providing the following capabilities,

 #.
 A containerized micro-services architecture for running and tracking experiments that is straightforward to deploy on a wide range of computational environments